Education in Hong Kong: History

-One of the much-contested debates was whether schools should offer Vernacular education, teaching in Chinese.
+One of the much-contested debates was whether schools should offer vernacular education, teaching in Chinese.
 Education was considered a luxury for the elite and the rich.
 The first school to open the floodgate of western medical practice into East Asia was the Hong Kong College of Medicine for Chinese.
 The London Missionary Society and Sir James Cantlie started the Hong Kong College of Medicine for Chinese in 1887 (although, the 'for Chinese' was later dropped from the name).
 Also, the London Missionary Society founded Ying Wa Girls' School in 1900.
+From 1921 to 1941, St. Stephen's Girls College in Hong Kong provided a progressive science curriculum to help prepare career women for social service in China.

 Belilios Public School was a girls' secondary school founded in 1890 – the first government school in Hong Kong that provided bilingual education in English and Chinese.
 The push for Chinese education in a British system did not begin until the rise of social awareness of the Chinese community following the 1919 May Fourth Movement and the 1934 New Life Movement in China.
 Educating the poor did not become a priority until they accounted for the majority of the population.
 Financial issues were addressed in the 1970s.

 In 1997 Keith Richburg of The Washington Post wrote that in the British era education was based on education in the United Kingdom, "largely apolitical", and did not emphasise topics related to politics nor civic affairs.
-The Governor of Hong Kong had the right to bar, under law, "the dissemination of information, or expression of opinion, of a clearly biased political nature in schools" but Richburg stated that "That law was rarely used".
+The governor of Hong Kong had the right to bar, under law, "the dissemination of information, or expression of opinion, of a clearly biased political nature in schools" but Richburg stated that "That law was rarely used".
 There were attempts to repeal said law prior to 1 July 1997.
 By 1991 the education authorities wanted to have history classes with a positive view of China to make the handover smoother but some teachers with liberal views sought to have more critical views.

 In 1997, the Hong Kong Special Administrative Region implemented the Target Oriented Curriculum (TOC) to introduce and spread the project learning in the national primary schools.
 To promote the interactions of work groups or individual students in a new learning environment, professors were engaged in the role of "consultant, facilitator, helper" and posers of questions.
 Ten years after, the 80% of the Hong Kong's institutes had left the traditional approach to education, mainly based on teachers and textbooks, to adopt an active and experiential learning pedagogy.

-A small group of South Asian Hongkongers marched through Central demanding more schooling in the English language on 3 June 2007.